-Rate Per Issue Per Annum (12 issues)
+Rate Per Issue Annually (12 issues)

 Malaysia RM7.00 RM84.00

 Singapore RM9.00 RM108.00

 Australia/New Zealand RM13.00 RM156.00

 United Kingdom RM16.00 RM192.00

 United States RM17.00 RM204.00

-- (a) Is the subscription for the magazine subject to GST? - (b) How does XYZ account for GST?
+- (a) Is the subscription for the magazine subject to GST? - (b) How does XYZ account for GST? - (c) During promotion, souvenir items such as umbrella, watch, etc. are given as a free gift to the new subscribers.
+Are these free gifts subject to GST? - A15. (a) Yes, the subscription of magazine is taxable supply and subject to GST.

-- (c) During promotion, souvenir items such as umbrella, watch, etc. are given as a free gift to the new subscribers.
-Are these free gifts subject to GST? - A16. (a) Yes, the subscription of magazine is taxable supply and subject to GST. - (b) Supply within Malaysia is taxable at standard-rate and supply outside of Malaysia is taxable at zero-rate. - (c) Gifts (goods) given to new subscribers in a promotional campaign, provided the cost of the gifts does not exceed RM500 per person in a year are not required to be accounted for output tax. - Q17.
+- (b) Supply within Malaysia is taxable at standard-rate and supply outside of Malaysia is taxable at zero-rate. - (c) Gifts (goods) given to new subscribers in a promotional campaign, provided the cost of the gifts does not exceed RM500 per person in a year are not required to be accounted for output tax. - Q16.
 My organization publishes books, handbooks, compact disc etc. that relates to our aims and main objectives which are given to the public either free of charge or sold at a nominal charge.
-Are these publications subject to GST? - A17.
-Publications are taxable supplies and subject to GST (standard-rated).
-However, if these publications are circulated outside of Malaysia, they are zero-rated. - Q18.
+Are these publications subject to GST? - A16.
+Publications are taxable supplies and subject to GST at standard-rated.
+However, if these publications are circulated outside of Malaysia, they are subjected to zero rate. - Q17.
 My association rents out rooms, halls and facilities to members and general public.
-What is the GST treatment on this rental? - A18.
-The rental of a room, a hall or facility for weddings, parties and other functions is subject to GST at standard-rate. - Q19.
-Is the rental of mailing list subject to GST? - A19.
-Yes.
-Rental of mailing list is a taxable supply of service by your organization.
-But, if the service is provided to an entity belonging outside Malaysia, this supply of service is zero-rated. - Q20.
-My association rents out space for commercial use in the premise.
-What is the GST treatment on the rental of the space? - A20.
-The rental of the space is subject to GST at standard-rate. - Q21.
+What is the GST treatment on this rental? - A17.
+The rental of a room, a hall or facility for weddings, parties and other functions is subject to GST at standard-rate. - Q18.
 My association receives donated goods periodically.
 Excess donated goods are then sold to the general public.
-What is the GST treatment on these sales?
+What is the GST treatment on these sales? - A18.
+Sales of donated goods are taxable supplies and subject to GST. - Q19.
+X Furniture Association, a trade association, organize a furniture exhibition overseas to promote sales for its members.
+This exercise that relates to its aims and objective of the Association.
+What is the GST implication on the input tax incurred to prepare for such promotions? - A19.
+Any GST incurred in organizing the promotion is not claimable. - Q20.
+What is GST treatment on goods and services acquired by charitable entities?